 In this downtrend we have marked out the swing levels (where old support levels have turned into new resistance).

-The Weekly and Monthly Levels
+The Weekly and Monthly Support & Resistance

-Now because price has broken through this important level, the best course of action is to wait and see if the market will now respect this old weekly support as new resistance.
+Now because price has broken through this important level – the best course of action is to wait and see if the market will now respect this old weekly support as new resistance.